Contrast-Security-OSS/docs/content/user/apps/AddingAnApplication.md

 <a href="assets/images/KB3-f03_5.png" rel="lightbox" title="Browse Application"><img class="thumbnail" src="assets/images/KB3-f03_5.png"/></a>

 > **Note:** Each application in the same organization must have an unique name.
-If multiple applications have the same name, Contrast increments each instance of the display name [e.g., App1, App1 (1), App1 (2)].
+If multiple applications have the same name, Contrast incrementally appends each instance of the display name [e.g., App1, App1 (1), App1 (2)].